The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Monthly priority retrospectives (are we still focused on the right things?)

-High-performing teams don't leave this to chance.
+High-performing teams do not leave this to chance.
 They engineer their operating rhythm.

 Month 3: Safety